Harsh77480/intern2/index.md

                               <div class="slideshow-slide-body">
                   <div class="slideshow-slide-content ">
                     <h1>Welcome to Dynamic Electric Power</h1>
-<p>ElectricSuper is a profit-to-members industry super fund supporting Australian workers involved in the supply of electricity.<br />
+<p>DynamicElectric Power is a profit-to-members industry super fund supporting Australian workers involved in the supply of electricity.<br />
 Click the links below to find out how we can support you.<br />
 <a class="button medium" role="button" href="#video" aria-label="Button">Watch our welcome video</a> <a class="button medium" role="button" href="members/my-journey-become-a-member/index.html" aria-label="Button">Become a member</a></p>